konieczkow/actionable/README.md

     <div class="js_form_submit" />

-Click on div will submit the form (first ancestor element of type form in DOM tree)
+Click on div will submit the form (More precisely first ancestor element of type form in DOM tree will be submited)

 ### Link: